-The Shipping Master is appointed under section 10 of the Maritime Authority Law, with responsibility for ensuring that the obligations under a Seafarer Employment Agreement (or any contract or other working agreement for yachts not engaged in trade), and the statutory obligations under the Merchant Shipping Law in respect of crew matters, are upheld.
+The Shipping Master is appointed under section 10 of the Maritime Authority Law, with responsibility for ensuring that the obligations under a Seafarer Employment Agreement and the statutory obligations under the Merchant Shipping Law in respect of crew matters, are upheld.
 The Shipping Master primarily deals with crew issues including complaints regarding things such as accommodation, food, repatriation, working hours, payment of medical expenses and mediating on wage disputes.
 The Shipping Master plays an active role in disputes to protect the interests of both the ship-owner and the seafarer and strives to ensure that both parties can reach a mutually satisfactory solution to any dispute.